-The water cycle is the catch-all phrase to describe the movement of water – in its different forms, e.g., liquid, gas and solid – around the planet.
-It includes freshwater used in households and for agriculture, so any changes to the patterns of where rain and snow occur due to the changing climate may have huge impacts for communities worldwide.
+The water cycle is the catch-all phrase to describe the movement of water – in its different forms, e.g., liquid, gas, and solid – around the planet.
+It includes freshwater used in households and for agriculture, so any changes to the patterns of where rain and snow occur due to the changing climate may have huge impacts on communities worldwide.

 “To document change you need to understand what the current state is – really have a good, sound understanding and quantification of the current state.
 Then you can tease out changes in the future,” said lead author Matt Rodell, a hydrologist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.

 The results, published July 7 online in the Journal of Climate, show that each year heat from the sun evaporates 107,841 cubic miles (449,500 cubic kilometers) of water from the world’s oceans.
 For reference, the Great Lakes in the United States hold about 5,446 cubic miles (22,700 cubic km) of water.
 On land, 16,938 cubic miles (70,600 cubic km) of water evaporates from soil and plants.
 The moisture collects as water vapor in the atmosphere, and winds blow it to other parts of the world where it condenses into clouds, rainfall, and snowfall.